The Top 15 Grocery Stores in the U.S.

 You probably don’t know about H-E-B if you live outside Texas, but you should.
 The name originated from the initials of the founder—Howard E. Butt, Sr.—and is known across the Lone Star state for its wide selection of H-E-B-branded products.
 The company is also known for making their stores a reflection of the communities and neighborhoods they’re in, which makes shoppers feeling truly at home.

 Even though Costco received pretty middle-of-the-road ratings in the Market Force survey—probably because of the membership fee—the store still has massive appeal.
-Once inside the doors, you can save a ton of money, especially if you employ these 14 Money-Saving Secrets from Costco Employees!
+Once inside the doors, frequenters know you can save a ton of money.

 Hy-Vee Food Stores